Homochirality: Parity Violation

+Extraterrestrial origin of homochirality

+Some analyses of organic molecules in extraterrestrial materials, such as carbonaceous chondrite meteorites and asteroids, identified small enantiomeric enrichments in a few L-amino acids and D-sugars, leading to the proposition that initial enantiomeric bias could have been seeded on Earth from space.
+That the enantiomeric biases measured in meteorites and astroids were consistent with that found in biology added credence to this idea, and experimental work showed plausible mechanisms for creating this enantiomeric bias in extraterrestrial materials.

-One supposition is that the discovery of an enantiomeric imbalance in molecules in the Murchison meteorite supports an extraterrestrial origin of homochirality: there is evidence for the existence of circularly polarized light originating from Mie scattering on aligned interstellar dust particles which may trigger the formation of an enantiomeric excess within chiral material in space.
+It was hypothesized that circularly polarized light originating from Mie scattering on aligned interstellar dust particles may trigger the formation of an enantiomeric excess within chiral material in space.
 Interstellar and near-stellar magnetic fields can align dust particles in this fashion.
 Another speculation (the Vester-Ulbricht hypothesis) suggests that fundamental chirality of physical processes such as that of the beta decay (see Parity violation) leads to slightly different half-lives of biologically relevant molecules.

+The amino acids in asteroids Bennu and Ryugu show no chiral bias.
+The Murchinson meteorite contained only racemic amino acids.

 Chance theories

 Chance theories are based on the assumption that "Absolute asymmetric synthesis, i.e., the formation of enantiomerically enriched products from achiral precursors without the intervention of chiral chemical reagents or catalysts, is in practice unavoidable on statistical grounds alone".

-Consider the racemic state as a macroscopic property described by a binomial distribution; the experiment of tossing a coin, where the two possible outcomes are the two enantiomers is a good analogy.
-The discrete probability distribution $P_p(n, N)$ of obtaining n successes out of $N$ Bernoulli trials, where the result of each Bernoulli trial occurs with probability $p$ and the opposite occurs with probability $q=(1-p)$ is given by: